uberyb/yamit/README.md

 * Notify - tells you how often the tool will print to console.
 A value of 100 means it will print every for every 100th user.
 * Speed - this is a percentage between 0 and 100 to specify how much of your api rate limit you want to use.
 Set it to 100 to go as fast as possible
 * Activate - takes values true or false, this determines if the user will be created in an active state or not.
-* Password type - Needs to be set to PLAIN or a hash algorithm.
+* Password type - Needs to be set to EMPTY, PLAIN, HOOK, or a hash algorithm.
 Supported algorithms are BCRYPT, SHA-512, SHA-256, SHA-1, or MD5.
 * Salt order - will need to be POSTFIX or PREFIX.
 Mostly used in SHA algorithms.
 * Work factor - needs to be specified for Bcrypt
 * Reset time in seconds - used if you want to override information about your rate limit.
 You can specify manually how long you want to wait after receiving a 429 from Okta